pcaressa/awful/README.md

 Awful provides the bare minimum equipment for a functional environment:

-- atomic data types: numbers, strings and atoms; atoms are used to refer to other objects
+- atomic data types: numbers, strings and atoms; atoms are used to refer to other objects;
-- structured data types: stacks and closures
+- structured data types: stacks and closures.

 The language comes in two layers: